-- Respiratory tract: Acute bronchitis, community-acquired pneumonia including severe infection, exacerbation of COPD including in patients with risk factors for antibiotic resistance
+- Respiratory tract: Acute bronchitis, acute cough, acute exacerbation of bronchiectasis (non-cystic fibrosis), community-acquired pneumonia including severe infection, and exacerbation of COPD including in patients with risk factors for antibiotic resistance

-- Skin and soft tissue: Acute cellulitis including mild facial infection, animal and human bites, Impetigo (localised non-bullous infection and extensive, severe or bullous infection or if impractical to use topical therapy)
+- Skin and soft tissue: Cellulitis or erysipelas, animal and human bites, diabetic foot infection, impetigo (localised non-bullous infection and extensive, severe or bullous infection or if impractical to use topical therapy) and leg ulcer infection

-- Urinary tract: Acute bacterial prostatitis, acute pyelonephritis (including in pregnancy), uncomplicated lower UTI (including in pregnancy).
+- Urinary tract: Acute bacterial prostatitis, acute pyelonephritis (including in pregnancy), uncomplicated lower UTI (including in pregnancy) and recurrent UTI

 For each infection, the antibiotic of choice, the dosage and frequency, the duration of treatment and formulation (oral, im injection, intraocular, intravaginal) are given.
 The ENT, GI, respiratory, skin and soft tissue sections also give alternative antibiotic options in the case of penicillin allergy.
 Antibiotic names link through to full MIMS entries for more detailed prescribing information on each product.